kore01/ast_reducer/README.md

 Then to run reducer.sh inside the docker container on --query and --test you can use a command like this e.g.:

-sudo docker run --rm   -v "$(pwd)/queries-to-minimize:/usr/bin/queries-to-minimize"   docker_image   ./reducer --query /usr/bin/queries-to-minimize/queries/query1/original_test.sql --test /usr/bin/test
+sudo docker run --rm   -v "$(pwd)/queries-to-minimize:/usr/bin/queries-to-minimize"   docker_image   ./reducer --query /usr/bin/queries-to-minimize/queries/query1/original_test.sql --test /usr/bin/test_eq

+For running in the container:
+ docker run -it docker_image /bin/bash